Miranda v. Arizona (1966)

 Holding: Statements from custodial interrogation are inadmissible unless the suspect is informed of their rights — including the right to remain silent and the right to counsel — and then knowingly waives them.

-Warren stressed that custodial interrogation is inherently coercive, even without physical abuse.
-The opinion established the now-famous “Miranda warnings” to protect the Fifth Amendment privilege.
-Interrogation must stop immediately if the person invokes their rights.
-The State bears the burden of proving any waiver was voluntary and intelligent.
+Chief Justice Earl Warren emphasized that custodial interrogation is inherently coercive, even without physical abuse.
+The decision established the well-known “Miranda warnings” to safeguard the Fifth Amendment privilege against self-incrimination.
+Interrogation must stop immediately if a person invokes these rights.
+The State bears the burden of proving any waiver was voluntary, knowing, and intelligent.

-For anyone arrested in Montgomery County — whether for DWI, assault, or drug charges — this case guards one of the most fundamental protections you have: the right not to incriminate yourself.
+For anyone arrested in Montgomery County — whether for DWI, assault, or drug-related offenses — this case protects one of your most fundamental rights: the right not to incriminate yourself.
+A skilled Criminal Defense Attorney in Montgomery County ensures these protections are enforced at every stage of the process.